 PARO is an advanced interactive robot developed by AIST, a leading Japanese industrial automation pioneer.
 It allows the documented benefits of animal therapy to be administered to patients in environments such as hospitals and extended care facilities where live animals present treatment or logistical difficulties.

-- PARO has been found to reduce patient stress and their caregivers
+- PARO has been found to reduce stress for patients and their caregivers

 - PARO stimulates interaction between patients and caregivers

-- PARO has been shown to have a Psychological effect on patients, improving thier relaxation and motivation
+- PARO has been shown to have a psychological effect on patients, improving their relaxation and motivation

-- PARO improves the socialiazation of patients with each other and with caregivers
+- PARO improves the socialization of patients with each other and with caregivers

 - World’s Most Therapeutic Robot certified by Guinness World Records